jimmy9065/trackerSetup/README.md

 npm install
 grunt
 ```
-  If you want to use this script without install nodejs and grunt, you can use either 'src/sp_setup.js' or 'dist/bundle.js', which is an uglyfied version of sp_setup.js.
+  If you want to use this script without installing nodejs and grunt, you can use either 'src/sp_setup.js' or 'dist/bundle.js', which is an uglyfied version of sp_setup.js.
 However, the version of the bundle.js is not guaranteed to be the latest.
 2. Add this js snipt to the header of the web pages.
 ```
 <script type="text/javascript">